 - I wrote Hacking PR, a small ebook to help bootstrapped entrepreneurs pitch the media.

-- Work stuff: seanblanda [at] crossbeam [dot] com
+- Work stuff: sean [at] crossbeam [dot] com

 - Personal stuff: scblanda [at] gmail [dot] com